 Governors are appointed in accordance with the Statutory Instrument and Articles of Government for Further Education Corporations.
 The membership includes five internal places: the Principal, two elected student and two elected staff Governors.
 All Governors serve in a voluntary capacity and are unpaid.
 The roles of Chair and Vice-Chair of the Governing Body are separated from the role of the College's Chief Executive, the Principal.
-Matters reserved to the Governing Body for decision are set out in the Instrument and Articles and under the Financial Memorandum with the Young People's Learning Agency and the Skills Funding Agency.
+Matters reserved to the Governing Body for decision are set out in the Instrument and Articles and under the Financial Memorandum with the Skills Funding Agency.